-Effective January 1, 2024, for their service to the Fund Complex, Independent Board Members receive a \$350,000 annual retainer, plus they receive (a) an annual retainer of \$30,000 for membership on the Audit Committee and Compliance.
-Risk Management and Regulatory Oversight Committee, respectively; and (b) an annual retainer of \$20,000 for membership on the Dividend Committee, Investment Committee, Nominating and Governance Committee and Closed-End Fund Committee, respectively.
-In addition to the payments described above, the Chair/Co-Chair of the Board receives \$140,000 annually; the chair/co-chair of the Audit Committee and the Compliance, Risk Management and Regulatory Oversight Committee receive \$30,000 annually; and the chair/co-chair of the Dividend Committee, Investment Committee, Nominating and Governance Committee and Closed-End Fund Committee receive \$20,000 annually.
-Board Members will be paid either \$1,000 or \$2,500 for any ad hoc meetings of the Board or its standing committees depending upon the meeting's length and immediacy.
-For any special assignment committees, the chair/co-chair will be paid a guarterly fee of \$1,250 and members will be paid a guarterly fee of \$5,000.
-The annual retainers, fees and expenses of the Board are allocated among the funds in the Fund Complex on the basis of relative net assets, although a minimum amount may be established to be allocated to each fund.
-In certain instances fees and expenses will be allocated only to those funds that are discussed at a given meeting.
+Effective January 1, 2025, Independent Board Members receive a \$350,000 annual retainer, plus they receive (a) an annual retainer of \$35,000 for membership on the Audit Committee and Compliance, Risk Management and Regulatory Oversight Committee, respectively; (b) an annual retainer of \$30,000 for membership on the Investment Committee; and (c) an annual retainer of \$25,000 for membership on the Dividend Committee, Nominating and Governance Committee and Closed-End Funds Committee, respectively.
+In addition to the payments described above, the Chair of the Board receives \$150,000 annually; the Chair of the Audit Committee and Compliance, Risk Management and Regulatory Oversight Committee receive \$35.000 annually: the Chair and/or Co-Chair of the Investment Committee receives \$30.000 annually; and the Chair of the Dividend Committee, Nominating and Governance Committee and Closed-End Funds Committee receive \$25,000 annually.
+Independent Board Members will be paid either \$1,000 or \$2,500 for any ad hoc meetings of the Board or its Committees depending upon the meeting's length and immediacy.
+For any special assignment committees, the Chair and/or Co-Chair will be paid a guarterly fee starting at \$1,250 and members will be paid a guarterly fee starting at \$5,000.
+The annual retainers, fees and expenses of the Board are allocated among the funds in the Fund Complex in an equitable manner, although a minimum amount may be established to be allocated to each fund.
+In certain instances, fees and expenses will be allocated only to those funds that are discussed at a given meeting.